appbaseio/Docs/content/docs/reactivesearch/v3/range/numberbox.md

 -   **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
--   **endpoint** `Object` [optional] endpoint prop provides the ability to query a different backend service other than elasticesearch.
+-   **endpoint** `Object` [optional] endpoint prop provides the ability to query a user-defined backend service for this component, overriding the data endpoint configured in the ReactiveBase component.
 Works only when `enableAppbase` is `true`.
     Accepts the following properties:
     -   **url** `String` [Required]
         URL where the data cluster is hosted.